Western Sydney Trades

 Granny Flat Requirements NSW: Free Eligibility Check

-To build a granny flat in NSW under complying development, your block needs at least 450 sqm, 12m frontage, R1–R4 zoning, an existing primary dwelling and a maximum 60 sqm internal floor area.
-Approval takes up to 20 working days via CDC, or several months through a council DA.
+To build a granny flat in NSW under complying development, your block must be at least 450 sqm in an R1–R4 residential zone with an existing primary dwelling, and the granny flat itself capped at 60 sqm internal floor area.
+CDC approval runs 14–20 working days via a private certifier; a council DA takes several months.

 Check My Block →